pitiqui/Ace/PLUGINS.md

 ## insta-lock v2.0.0

 Picks the chosen champion automatically when it is your turn to pick and/or sends a message as soon as champion select loads.

+## champion-profile v1.2.0

+Adds a dropdown for choosing the champion in the background in your profile.